-Lakes to cross, birds, wildlife and of course volcanoes: this program explores a variety of distinct ecosystems ranging from the dry tropical regions of Rincon de la Vieja National Park, the cloudforests of Monteverde, the tropical humid area of Arenal Volcano National Park, and the watery world of Palo Verde National Park.
+Lakes to cross, birds, wildlife and of course volcanoes.
+The Costa Rica Birding program from Libera offers a way to take advantage of Liberia’s airport to explore a variety of distinct ecosystems.
+Explore the dry tropical regions of Rincon de la Vieja National Park, the cloudforests of Monteverde, the tropical humid area of Arenal Volcano National Park, and the watery world of Palo Verde National Park.

-Day 2 : You will have a guided tour into Rincon de la Vieja National Park with a naturalist guide.
-Rincon de la Vieja with Natural hot springs, virgin forests, jungle waterfalls and volcanic mud pots is considered by many to be the most diverse ecozone in Costa Rica being at the transition between the drier Guanacaste plains and the lush Atlantic rainforests.(B)
+Day 2 : Wake up!
+This morning you will have a guided tour into Rincon de la Vieja National Park with a naturalist guide.
+Rincon de la Vieja with Natural hot springs, virgin forests, jungle waterfalls and volcanic mud pots is considered by many to be the most diverse ecozone in Costa Rica.
+It is at the transition between the drier Guanacaste plains and the lush Atlantic rainforests.(B)

 Day 3: Day Tour.
 Palo Verde National Park is one of the richest sites for birding on this continent.
 Besides the abundant birds, Palo Verde is a showcase of native wetland vegetation and is also home to many exotic animals, such as 3 kinds of monkeys, sloths, caimans, lizards and bats.